Kirtland Hills Community Forest

 Project Contact

-Western Reserve Land Conservancy is protecting 64.8 acres of forest in the Village of Kirtland Hills, Lake County, Ohio.
+Western Reserve Land Conservancy protected 64 acres of forest in the Village of Kirtland Hills, Lake County, Ohio.
 The forest consists of oak, pine, maple, beech, and other species of trees, up to 75 years old.
 Protecting the forest as part of a carbon project provides long-term open space for the surrounding community, watershed protection, human health benefits, and bird and wildlife habitat.

 The Project area will eventually operate as a public park, allowing public access to over 1.5 miles of walking trails.
 Public access will allow pedestrian use for nature enjoyment, nature study, bird watching and other compatible uses not detrimental to the high-quality habitat.
 The location of this Project in the Village of Kirtland Hills, and its high density of residential occupants, will provide perpetual public access and human health benefits to the surrounding community.